sknetwork-team/scikit-network/docs/reference/data.rst

 Data
 ####

-Sources and tools for importing synthetic and real-world data.
+Sources and tools for importing synthetic and real data.

 Toy graphs
 **********